pantsudev/krkrz_ecosystem_guide/README.md

 - KRKRZ Docs: http://krkrz.github.io/documents/

 ## KAG3
-KAG3, short for "Kirikiri Adventure Game", is a VN scene and UI building system written by W.Dee in TJS for Krkr2/KrkrZ.
+KAG3 or "Kirikiri Adventure Game" is a scene and UI building system written by W.Dee in TJS for Krkr2/KrkrZ.
 KAG3 runs `.ks` files and is the base system on top of which almost all KiriKiri VNs are built.
 - KAG3 Docs: http://kirikirikag.sourceforge.net/contents/index.html
 - KAG3 Source for KrkrZ: https://github.com/krkrz/kag3

 ## KAGEX
-KAGEX is an extension of KAG3 by sakano/Naoya Komatsu.
+KAGEX is an extension of KAG3 by [sakano](https://github.com/sakano)/Naoya Komatsu.
+(I think.)
 It mostly adds new graphical processing functions for Layers.
-Some developers use KAGEX, some don't, whereas KAG3 itself is practically ubiquitous.
+Some developers use KAGEX and some don't, whereas KAG3 itself is practically ubiquitous.
+Many more extensions exist for KAG3, and some of them are incompatible/mutually exclusive with KAGEX.
 - KAGEX Docs: https://biscrat.com/krkr/docs/kagex/contents/
 - KAGEX Book: https://github.com/sakano/krkr_archives/raw/master/doc/kagex_book/KagexBook.pdf